 The other participants in the VR Games Showcase booth mainly came from Scandinavia: Budget Cuts got a sequel named Budget Cuts 2, a loyal continuation of the beloved Indie stealth adventure, adding more difficulties with challenging weapon mechanics and out-of-office environments to the original success story.

-Down the rabbit hole is a charming realisation of popular Wonderland icons in a literally descending move down into Alice’s dollhouse world, an intruiging adventure for VR beginners that looks and plays wonderfully in a Quest or in PC headsets.
-The Curious Tale of the Stolen Pets also invites a young and inquisitive audience to handle a tiny turnable VR world, filled with magic puzzles and mysterious connection mechanics.
+Down the rabbit hole is a charming realisation of popular Wonderland icons in a literally descending move down into Alice’s dollhouse world, an intriguing adventure for VR beginners that looks and plays wonderfully in a Quest or in PC headsets.
+The Curious Tale of the Stolen Pets also invites a young and inquisitive audience to handle a tiny pivotable VR world, filled with magic puzzles and mysterious connection mechanics.

 images © Resolution Games